change the default language on raspberry pi os

 From there, you can select your language, then the default language, and it’s done.

-It’s a bit faster, and can be useful if you change it after each new installation.
+It’s a bit faster and can be useful if you change it after each new installation.
 Also, it will work on any Debian-like system, so not only Raspberry Pi OS (ex: Ubuntu, Twister OS, DietPi, etc.).

-If you have any additional question or issue with these methods, feel free to leave a comment in the community, I can try to help you with this.
+If you have any additional questions or issues with these methods, feel free to leave a comment in the community, I can try to help you with this.

-If you just want to hang out with me and other Raspberry Pi fans, you can also join the community.
+The RaspberryTips Community: If you want to hang out with me and other Raspberry Pi fans, you can join the community.
 I share exclusive tutorials and behind-the-scenes content there.
 Premium members can also visit the website without ads.

-Create, understand, and improve any Python script for your Raspberry Pi.
+Master Python on Raspberry Pi: Create, understand, and improve any Python script for your Raspberry Pi.
+Learn the essentials step-by-step without losing time understanding useless concepts.

 You can also find all my recommendations for tools and hardware on this page.